GuilhermeIsNotUnix/Gambit/README.md

 # Use

 The use is simple for now.
 Given an input of time in the format HH:MM, it will schedule a shutdown to this given time automatically calculating difference in seconds between two dates (scheduled date and now date).

+# Compiling

+To compile basically you need to have all the imports, so use go get, and then:

+$ go build -ldflags -H=windowsgui